How Does Light Relief Work?

-Photomedicine, or medically-optimized light treatments, have demonstrated impressive results for outbreaks in peer-reviewed clinical trials.
+Photomedicine, or medically-optimized light relief, have demonstrated impressive results for outbreaks in peer-reviewed clinical trials.
 So how does it work?
-Learn more about the science for common skin conditions like lip, mouth, and genital sores.
+Learn more from our team of medical experts about the science for common skin conditions like lip, mouth, and genital sores.

-Disclaimer: Luminance RED devices are registered with FDA for use in the relief of muscle and joint pain, including arthritis and muscle spasm pain, and increasing blood circulation, and relaxation of muscles.
+Disclaimer: The Luminance RED devices are indicated for the relief of mild acne and for use in the relief of muscle and joint pain, including arthritis and muscle spasm pain, and increasing blood circulation, and relaxation of muscles.
 They are intended for general medical purposes to provide topical heating.
-The information provided below is for educational purposes and not not a substitute for a face-to-face consultation with your healthcare provider, and should not be construed as medical advice.
+The information provided is for educational purposes and not a substitute for a face-to-face consultation with your healthcare provider, and should not be construed as medical advice.
+Any independent reviews presented are applicable to the individual depicted and may not represent the uses mentioned above.
+Individual results may vary.

-In many clinical studies, medically-optimized light treatments have shown great results for lip sores and outbreaks.
+In many clinical studies, medically-optimized light relief have shown great results for lip sores and outbreaks.
 Learn more about the science.Learn More

 Mouth sores and ulcers can be treated with medically-optimized light wavelengths, and recent studies have shown impressive healing results.
 Learn more about the research.Learn More